vulture-boy/duck-hunt-library/content/matchups/039-king-dedede.md

 - Can be 'caught' and sent out again with the Gordo spawn input (faster than inhale)
 - It is programmed to travel towards Dedede when hit.
 - Can be angled to be slow and vertical or fast and forward.
 C-Stick ranges are detailed in [this video](https://www.youtube.com/watch?v=FzyFWQ1UnOA) and [this doc](https://docs.google.com/document/d/1EIuAPYeCVWFTlT8vRFlskCzLQwEFTqB5KC8DOGGRLA4/edit?tab=t.0), including C-Stick modified angles like 'CUP' (C stick UP) that cover ledge well and slip the ledge lip reliably.
-- An optimal spacing for Gordo bounces such that it
 - Gordo hitlag can bounce into a character a second time if it hits them at a particular position in their hurtbox such that it moves and is still in their hurtbox when it reactivates.
 - Inhale can be used off Gordo Hitlag (unstale deals 30.8%)
 - If up close, you can simply hit Dedede with a burst option underneath [DA?
 Confirm which moves are useful here].